msg-DAVID-GmbH/RemoteWorking/remoteWorking.md

 - Warning: Not for everyone!
 Remember time right before your final tests?
 Bet your rooms have never been that clean. ;) Beware of procrastination!
 - Proactively fight social isolation
 - overlapping timezones
+- declare "default-timezone".
+What is meant with "Let's meet at 8 a.m.?"
 - complete transparency (especially for documents).
 There's no "just go over to Sven and ask him" because Sven is in Helsinki and sleeping right now.
 - virtual water cooler
 - force employees to stop working: "Just checking mails right after dinner with my family" very dangerous